Deborah Wilkerson Award

-In 2016, ACRM honors Yelena Goldin, PhD for the significant contributions she has made during her early career work.
-Dr. Goldin will present Attention Network Functions in Adults With Chronic Traumatic Brain Injury during the ACRM 93rd Annual Conference in Chicago where she will receive her award.
+In 2017, ACRM honors Emily Nalder, PhD, BOccThy (Hons), for the significant contributions she has made during her early career work.
+Dr. Nalder will present the Deborah Wilkerson Award Lecture on 28 October during the ACRM 94th Annual Conference in Atlanta, where she will receive her award.

 This award is given in memory of Deborah L. Wilkerson, former ACRM president and fellow.
 Deborah was devoted to improving the quality of rehabilitation and independent living services.
 She demonstrated commitment to person-centered services and served as a powerful advocate for individuals with disabilities.

 Brad Kurowski, MD, MS

 Angelle Sanders, PhD

 - Candidate must be within five years of completion of training.

 - Candidates have made significant contributions to rehabilitation research during their early career work.